Supercalifra2003/Simple-Openithm/README.md

 To do:
 -Direct port manipulation and using registers to reduce delay -Use HID library directly instead of using through Arduino built-in Keyboard library, which I need to modify to use more than 6 simultaneous keys.
 This will lower the latency while not letting anybody (if there is) who use my code have to modify the Keyboard library themselves.
+-Able to change the MPR121 settings without editing the sketch